 - Only use high-quality sharpening tools like natural stones or whetstones

-- Don’t put your knife in a dishwasher, ever
+- Don’t put your knife in a dishwasher, ever.
+Check out this guide on how to clean your knives

 Some Frequently Asked Questions regarding Japanese Kitchen Knives